grafana/explore-traces/docs/sources/_index.md

 1. Select the primary signal.
 1. Choose the metric you want to use: rates, errors, or duration.
 1. Define filters to refine the view of your data.
-1. Use the comparison, structural or trace list to drill down into the issue.
+1. Use the structural or trace list to drill down into the issue.

 ### Example

 For example, say that you want to figure out the source of errors in your spans.

 You'll need to compare the errors in the traces to locate the problem trace.
 Here's how this works.

 First, you select **Full traces** as the signal type and then choose the **Errors** metric.
+Using **Full traces** provides insights into the errors in the root of your traces or at the edge of your application.
+For other investigations, you could use **Server spans** signal type if you're interested in any entrypoint to any service or **Database calls** if you're concerned about databases.

-To correlate attribute values with errors, you can use the **Comparison** tab.
+To correlate attribute values with errors, you can use the **Breakdown** tab.
 This tab surfaces attributes values that heavily correlate with erroring spans.
 The results are ordered by the difference in those attributes by the highest ones first which helps you see what's causing the errors immediately.
 This error shows that 99.34% of the time the span name was equal to `HTTP GET /api/datasources/proxy/uid/:uid/*`.
 The span was also erroring.